PurpleKingdomGames/indigo-website/indigodocs/topics/effects.md

 ### WebGL 2 only effects

-> Please note that the WebGL 2 only effects below have less friendly methods than tint, alpha, and flip.
-This is an oversight and there is [an issue open](https://github.com/PurpleKingdomGames/indigo/issues/15) to fix it.

 ### Color Overlay (WebGL 2)

 Where tint removes color, color overlay adds it.
 So to take the same examples: